 Shell Oil.
 Target Stores.
 Apple Computers.
 Camel Cigarettes.

 Law firms don’t have that luxury.
 Most names aren’t picked for their marketability.
 We get what we get.

 Some firms though, blessed with fortuitous names, nonetheless pursue a different path.
 But firms that ignore the obvious not only miss a golden opportunity, they also risk looking dim, like they hadn’t noticed that they’re sitting on a marketing goldmine.

 Smart & Biggar, “Canada’s largest IP firm,” has an almost comically advantageous name.
 When proclaiming that you possess positive attributes, you must be careful to avoid appearing gauche or boorish.
 It’s OK to be self-aggrandizing as long as it’s done with a wink, like you’re in on the joke.
-For example we always liked this:
+For example, we always thought they should do something like this:

 Firms that connect their marketing to their names make their lives easier.
 You know that “You’re in good hands with Allstate,” or that “[XYZ] runs SAP.”